yashsriram/wall-e/README.md

 - [ ] Regularization.
 - [ ] Maybe move generation logic inside model?
 Removes into shapes a lot that way.
 - [ ] Parallelize.
+- [ ] Use 8 core machine for training.

 - [ ] Input design.
 - [ ] Output design.